zeecow/hafen-client/README.md

    - show context menu for various objs (details below)
    - lift up obj
    - take all from stockpile obj
+   - while holding item will try to store all on barrel obj
    - while carrying wheelbarrow will try to(dismount and) unload at stockpile obj
    - while using wheelbarrow will lift it up and click gate obj
  - midclick item